drym-org/symex.el/README.rst

 Installation and Usage
 ======================

-Install the package the usual way via MELPA.
-Then add the following config to your ``init.d``:
+1. Install the package the usual way via MELPA (e.g. :code:`M-x package-install`).

+2. Then, assuming you're using `use-package <https://github.com/jwiegley/use-package>`__ to manage your configuration, add the following config to your ``init.d``:

 ::

+  (use-package symex
+    :config
     (global-set-key (kbd "s-;") 'symex-mode-interface)  ; or whatever keybinding you like (dolist (mode-name symex-lisp-modes)
       (let ((mode-hook (intern (concat (symbol-name mode-name)
                                        "-hook"))))
         (add-hook mode-hook 'symex-mode)))

-This provides a keybinding to load the symex editing interface, and also enables the symex minor mode in all recognized lisp modes (the minor mode is simply there to ensure that manual edits respect the tree structure, e.g. keeps parens balanced like paredit).
+This provides a keybinding to load the symex editing interface, and also enables the symex minor mode in all recognized lisp modes (the minor mode ensures that manual edits respect the tree structure, e.g. keeps parens balanced like paredit).

-By default, entering the symex modal interface shows you a comprehensive menu of all possible actions.
-This is helpful initially, but over time you may prefer to dismiss the menu and bring it up on demand in order to conserve screen real estate.
+By default, entering the symex modal interface (via e.g. :code:`s-;`) shows you a comprehensive menu of all possible actions.
+This is helpful initially, but over time you may prefer to dismiss the menu and bring it up only on demand, in order to conserve screen real estate.
 To do this, either run ``symex-toggle-menu`` via the menu entry point (``H-m``) while in symex mode, or add this to your ``init.d`` (as part of the config above):

 ::